1jour1vin

 Rated estate (2021 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-The Batuta 2017 is a rustic blend from old vines aged for 20 months in 25% new French oak barrels.
+The 2017 Batuta is a rustic blend from old vines, aged for 20 months in French oak barrels, 25% of which were new.
 It has an alcohol content of just 13%.
-Not quite bottled when we saw it, it was the final blend and out of the barrel.
+It wasn’t quite bottled when we tasted it; this was the final blend, straight from the barrel.
 Good.
-If I thought the Redoma was gloriously fresh, this one easily surpasses it.
-"Glorious" is the right word here, at least when paired with "freshness."
-Silky, fruity, and simple, it has a lingering finish filled with fruity flavors.
-As always, there isn't much depth, and it has a sense of restraint for its level.
-And, as tends to happen, I have a slight preference for the Redoma in the range.
-This 2017, however, is certainly an excellent example of a table wine that will go down quickly at the table.
-Its freshness will preserve it as it ages, but it is surprisingly accessible right now.
+While I thought the Redoma was gloriously fresh, this one surpasses it quite easily.
+“Glorious” is the right word here, at least when paired with “freshness.”
+Silky, fruity, and unpretentious, it has a lingering finish filled with fruity flavors.
+As always, there isn’t much depth, and it comes across as understated for its price point.
+And, as tends to be the case, I have a slight preference for the Redoma in the lineup.
+This 2017, however, is certainly an excellent example of a table wine that will go down easily with a meal.
+Its freshness will preserve it as it ages, but it’s surprisingly approachable right now.

 Jancis Robinson